Autumn-Joy/webhooks-project/README.md

 # webhooks-project
-not AI generated. personally interacted with--learning webhooks to apply it to my job.
+not an AI generated code project. personally interacted with--learning webhooks to apply it to my job.